 On the same note, liberating your HR managers and talent acquisition resources from these tasks will also contribute to cost savings.
 Allowing these employees to dedicate themselves to more value-producing activities will give a boost to your company’s bottom line.
 Outsourced EOR providers offer payroll services at very low rates—often only a few percentage points more than the statutory cost.
 This alternative can be significantly less expensive than doing the same work and employing the worker in-house.

 Reduced co-employment risk

 There are legal advantages to working with an EOR partner for your indirect hires, as well.
-Your payrolling provider will take ownership of employee classification efforts and protect you from expensive misclassification findings.
+Your payrolling provider will take ownership of employee classification efforts and protect you from expensive misclassification findings and liabilities.
 W-2 payroll services also offer mitigation from sensitive co-employment issues.
 Not only will EOR free up time for your internal resources, but it will also alleviate concerns from your legal team by taking on a portion of the employment liability.